MQL vs SQL:

 MQL is a lead that marketing deems fit for a sales pitch and is more likely to become a customer.
 SQL is a lead who has been identified by the sales team as a prospect.
 MQLs are higher up in the sales cycle, while SQLs are generally at the bottom.

-HubSpot revealed that 63% of marketers expressed their opinion that generating traffic and leads is their top challenge.
+According to HubSpot’s report, 63% of marketers said that generating traffic and leads are their top challenges.

 The sales and marketing team are the two sides of the same coin, and both are accountable for lead generation.
-For effective lead generation, both teams should know the difference between the Marketing Qualified Lead (MQL) and Sales Qualified Lead (SQL).
+For effective lead generation, both teams should know the difference between MQL vs SQL (marketing qualified leads vs sales qualified leads).